-Sacred Heart’s clinical doctorate (Doctor of Physical Therapy, or DPT) is rated the top physical therapy program in Connecticut and among the top five in New England by U.S. News & World Report.
-Qualified SHU undergraduates may complete an undergraduate degree and the DPT within six years after being admitted into the program as incoming freshmen; 3+3 students major in Exercise Science, Psychology, or Biology as undergraduates.
+Sacred Heart’s clinical doctorate (Doctor of Physical Therapy, DPT) is rated the top Physical Therapy program in Connecticut and among the top five in New England by U.S. News & World Report.
+Qualified SHU undergraduates may complete an undergraduate degree and the DPT within six years of being admitted to theprogram as incoming freshmen; 3+3 students major in Exercise Science, Psychology, or Biology as undergraduates.
 The Physical Therapy program is fully accredited at both the state and national levels, and students are prepared to sit for physical therapist licensing examinations throughout the United States.

 SHU offers an accelerated BS/MS program in which students earn a Bachelor of Science in Exercise Science in three years and a master’s degree in Athletic Training in two years.
 The MS curriculum, combined with clinical experiences, prepares students to meet the licensure requirements of all states.

-Sacred Heart University offers a Master of Science in Occupational Therapy, and undergraduate students may be admitted as incoming freshmen into a 4+2 program leading to both a bachelor’s and master’s degree.
+Sacred Heart University offers a Master of Science in Occupational Therapy, and undergraduate students may be admitted as incoming freshmen to a 3+2 or 4+2 program leading to both a bachelor’s and master’s degree.
 SHU’s program prepares students for clinical practice and is highly unique; the curriculum utilizes a systems and developmental approach and strongly reflects a philosophy of humanism, service to others, and community-based practice.

-The Nursing program at Sacred Heart University places personal attention and interaction between the faculty and student as a major focus.
+The Nursing program at Sacred Heart University places personal attention and interaction between faculty and students as a major focus.
 With faculty members serving as advisors throughout the four years of study, students are assisted in developing critical-thinking skills as well as professional knowledge, skills, and values.
-Upon graduation, students earn a Bachelor of Science in Nursing and are eligible to take the Registered Nurse Licensure Examination (NCLEX), as well as apply to any Master of Science in Nursing program throughout the country, including the programs at Sacred Heart University.
+Upon graduation, students earn a Bachelor of Science in Nursing and are eligible to take the Registered Nurse Licensure Examination (NCLEX), for which SHU graduates have a 98% pass rate.

 Bachelor of Science in Health Science students pursue a pre-professional track that supports students aspiring to professional health care careers in fields such as occupational therapy, physical therapy, medical, dental, and many more allied health–related fields.
 Students complete their degrees with the foundational courses for graduate school and a keen understanding of the health care manager’s role in administration of health care facilities.

-Sacred Heart University offers a pre-med program that is strongly rooted in both the humanities and the sciences while remaining dedicated to academic rigor and nurturing altruism through service.
-In addition to course work and guidance in choosing the appropriate undergraduate major, pre-med advisors assist with planning and applying to medical school and host workshops each semester.
-Pre-med students also take advantage of the many practical experience opportunities that Sacred Heart University has to offer, such as volunteer work, internships, special fellowship programs, connections with esteemed MD alumni, and relevant cultural experiences.
+Sacred Heart University offers a Pre-med program that is strongly rooted in both the humanities and sciences while remaining dedicated to academic rigor and nurturing altruism through service.
+In addition to course work and guidance in choosing the appropriate undergraduate major, Pre-med advisors assist with planning and applying to medical school and host workshops each semester.
+Pre-med students also take advantage of the many practical experience opportunities that Sacred Heart University has to offer, including volunteer work, internships, special fellowship programs, connections with esteemed MD alumni, and relevant cultural experiences.

 LOCATION: New England campus in Fairfield, Connecticut